vitaly-t/decomment/README.md

 # decomment

-Removes comments from JavaScript and JSON
+Removes comments from JavaScript and JSON.

+---
+This library is in its early stage of development.